itsrishu02/Graph2Text_gpt2/Task_1/README.md

 ```

 ## Dataset
 The WebNLG dataset is used in this project.
 Ensure the dataset is downloaded and accessible.
+You can find it [here](https://synalp.gitlabpages.inria.fr/webnlg-challenge/challenge_2017/).

 ## Preprocessing
 Before fine-tuning, preprocess the WebNLG dataset to convert it into the format required for the model.
 To preprocess, run: